I saw the siggggn. I opened up my eyes I saw the sign.

-Coroplast is super cheap, light weight, and weather resistant, making it ideal for temporary outdoor displays or projects that require mass distribution (like campaign signage).
-Gator board is a more attractive, long term option than coroplast for indoor displays.
-While it is also light weight, gatorboard will warp with exposure to the elements, and is only dent- and scratch-resistant for light usage.
-Gator board is also more rigid than coroplast, which can bend and fold when pressure is applied.
+Coroplast is the trademarked name for corrugated plastic sheeting.
+Coroplast board is super cheap, lightweight, and weather resistant, making it the best outdoor sign material for displays or projects that require mass distribution (like campaign signage).
+Gator board is a more attractive, long-term option than Coroplast for indoor displays.
+While it is also lightweight, Gator board will warp with exposure to the elements, and is the only dent- and scratch-resistant for light usage.
+Gator board is also more rigid than Coroplast, which can bend and fold when pressure is applied.

 Common uses of Foam Core:

 - Project and research displays, like for meetings or class presentations

 - Aisle markers